mrkhanboyy/JBomber/README.md

 * Lots of sms APIs.
 * Only indian contacts can be bombed.
 * Works on windows , linux and Mac.
+* Max-msg limit is set to 99 at a time.

 ## License
 This project is licenced under GNU public License.